 It is also important to have an extra supply of medications for you and your family members.
 You never know how long it’s going to take before you can get to a pharmacy for refills.
 I would say at least an extra 30 day if not 60 would be a good idea.

 Last but certainly not least, sanitation.
 These are the things in our lives that I think get most taken for granted.
 You know; toilet paper, garbage bags, women’s sanitary products, diapers, and a means for alternative toilet and washing of clothes and bodies.
 I’m sure you can understand how important it can be to provide a storage supply and optional methods for these problems.
 This will not only be a huge factor for morale but can also be another life or death situation.
 Sanitation is no joke.
 Disease and bacteria can spread rapidly in a disaster situation and if you aren’t prepared, things that seem like no big deal can end your life.

 It’s a good idea to have a large amount of these items in storage and to think of alternate ways to bathe and wash.
 There are some really great if albeit crude products out there such as the bucket toilet, solar shower, and foot-powered washing machine.
 If you have the means I would get these or even DIY your own versions.

 I have given you the very basics, and a great start to prepping.
 But honestly, there is a ton of useful information out there.
 I plan on adding more articles about different aspects of preparedness to the blog in the future.
 That being said, if you think of some area of preparedness you’d love to learn more about, please email us! email@example.com And to help you get started, I’ve made a prepping checklist you can download for free when you subscribe to our blog!
 Get it below!

 Remember failing to prepare is just preparing to fail!

 Start Your Emergency Preps Today!
-Get Your Free Checklist Below When You Sign Up for Our Bi-Monthly Newsletter!
+Get Your Free Checklist Below When You Sign Up for Our Weekly Newsletter!